colt082295/Chool/README.md

 This is a web app for schools built with React.
 This is in it's very beginning design, etc stages.
-This will allow for users etc to view grades/assignments, talk to others, share files, etc. Below you can find how to run it.
+This will allow for users to view grades/assignments, talk to others, share files, etc. Below you can find how to run it.

 ---